edwyn-amador/dynamic-json-messages/README.md

     some kind of performance impact try not to use too much complexity on your node definitions.

-  - If you're planning to use fixed node definitions or if you don't expect to reflect any change before restarting from the first node but until manually executing the "_LoadJSONFileAsync" function, disable the "isRefreshable" flag argument on the "_Settings" function, this way you'll be saving the data refresh time cost.
+  - If you're planning to use fixed node definitions or if you don't expect to reflect any change before restarting from the first node but until manually executing the "*_LoadJSONFileAsync*" function, disable the "_isRefreshable_" flag argument on the "*_Settings*" function, this way you'll be saving the data refresh time cost.

   - In some cases when many nodes are needed to be shown, it could be better to split them into